livebook-dev/pythonx/c_src/pythonx/fine.md

 ### Atoms

-It is preferable to define atoms as static variables, this way the corresponding terms are create once, at NIF load time.
+It is preferable to define atoms as static variables, this way the corresponding terms are created once, at NIF load time.

 ```cpp
 namespace atoms {